Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 The sixth and final step in the Canny edge detection algorithm.
 We use the results from the previous step to ensure that only true edges remain in the final image.

-We check the neighboring pixels of each "weak" edge pixel, and if any of them are "strong" edge pixels, then we turn the "weak" edge pixel to a "strong" edge pixel (because we can be sure it was not produced from noise).
+We check the neighboring pixels of each "weak" edge pixel, and if any of them are "strong" edge pixels, then we turn the "weak" edge pixel into a "strong" edge pixel (because we can be sure it was not produced from noise).
 We do this "in-place" because we want previously weak pixels that are now "strong" to also make their neighboring pixels strong.

 ```rust
 fn hysteresis(mut src: Vec<u8>, image_width: i32) -> Vec<u8> {